By Peter Lang

-First Posted: Tuesday, January 17, 2017 in the Chronicle Journal
+First published in the Chronicle Journal January 17, 2017

 Having followed the Energy East pipeline issue for a number of years, I believe that the very narrow scope of the upcoming Common Voice forums, as noted in The Chronicle-Journal, Jan.
 2, clearly shows its bias.
 To suggest that our main concern for the Lake Superior watershed boils down to identifying ‘significant waterways’ and installing supposed state-of-the-art valves is simplistic and foolish.